 For the most up to date weather forecast, see the York BBC Weather website.

-Walking through the city streets when it's very rainy or snowy can be a challenge, so it is a good idea to invest in a good pair of rubber boots, or "wellies" when you arrive in the UK.
+Walking through the city streets when it's very rainy or snowy can be a challenge, so it is a good idea to invest in a good pair of walking boots, or rubber "wellies" when you arrive in the UK.

 Make sure you bring at least a couple of nice dress-up outfits for evenings out or for events like Summer Ball in May.
 Dress shoes are important also, because some pubs and bars in York do not allow trainers/sneakers during evenings at the weekend.